python-can-define-radio/sdr-course/classroom_activities/Ch04_Analyzing_Signals_URH/020_Modulation.md

     - Frequency Shift Keying (FSK)
     - Phase Shift Keying (PSK)

+- Open a terminal window.

+- Type `urh` to launch the program.

-- First select the Generator tab at the top of urh window.
+- Select the Generator tab at the top of urh window.

 - Then select `Edit` at the bottom of the urh window.